zarincheg/stackly/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Configuration

+1. Setup variables and secrets for GitHub Actions in the repository settings
+2. Copy .env file content to `secrets.ENV_FILE` that all that needed for the app configuration (and depends on your particular app based on this template)